 Depending on the camping toilet, you may or may not have a lot of maintenance to deal with.
 Some flush toilets, for example, come with their own cleaning agents and deodorizer that will keep the toilet clean for a longer time.
 However, you will have to give it a thorough clean once you get home.

-When cleaning your portable toilet, you should do it just like you would with your home toilet – and even more, if it does not have its own flushing system.
-A clean toilet means a happy posterior – so make sure to keep it clean on-the-go.
+When cleaning your portable toilet, you should do it just like you would with your home toilet.
+Even more, if it does not have its own flushing system.
+A clean toilet means a happy posterior so make sure to keep it clean on-the-go.

 What to Do with the Waste?

 This is the most important question when dealing with a portable toilet: what do we do with the waste?
 Well, you can’t just leave it inside the toilet; sooner or later, it will start stinking.
 Ideally, you should dispose of it immediately after the business went down.